 White Beach is divided into Station 1, 2, and 3.
 Station 1 is where you'll find Boracay's luxury resorts, as well as the famous rock formation called Willy's Rock.

 Station 2 is home to mid-range hotels and big establishments such as D'Mall and D'Talipapa.
+It is also the main jump-off point for Boracay beach water activities.
 Station 3, on the other hand, is the hub for budget travelers.
 It has a serene and quiet ambiance compared to other stations.

 While it may seem like White Beach is the one-stop-shop for a full Boracay island experience, it isn't.
 Beyond White Beach are several other beaches that are less crowded, just as pristine, and filled with even more exciting activities.